zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 404.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

-Visit our website at eslpod.com and download a Learnin g Guide for this episode to help you improve your English even faster.
+Visit our website at eslpod.com and download a Learning Guide for this episode to help you improve your English even faster.

 This episode is called “Delegating Work.”
 It’s a dialogu e between Anya and Estevan talking about how you give other people work whe n you are a boss or a manager.
 It uses a lot of vocabulary that you might use i n talking about how you are giving other people work.
 Let’s get started.